metabolism/wordpress-bundle/README.md

 The environment configuration ( debug, database, cookie ) is managed via the `.env` file like any other SF4 project, there is a sample file in `doc/sample.env`

-We've added an option to handle cookie prefix named `COOKIE_PREFIX`
+We've added an option to handle cookie prefix named `COOKIE_PREFIX` and table prefix named `TABLE_PREFIX`

 Wordpress configuration